Televangelist couple to preach at Cam-plex

 Joel and Victoria Osteen will be at Cam-plex at 7 p.m.
-Friday for a Night of Hope.
+Monday for a Night of Hope.
+The News Record incorrectly listed in Thursday’s edition the day of the event.

 Joel Osteen is a pastor, televangelist and author from Houston, Texas.
 Osteen’s televised sermons are seen by more than 7 million viewers weekly and more than 20 million monthly in more than 100 countries.